kanchan-1010/kanchan-1010/README.md

 ---

-### 🚀 About Me:
+🚀 About Me:

-🔹 **Currently Learning:** Advanced Machine Learning, AI for Project Management, and Computer Vision.
+🔹 Currently Learning: Advanced Machine Learning, AI for Project Management, and Computer Vision.

-🔹 **Interested in:** Artificial Intelligence, Data Analytics, and Technology-driven Solutions.
+🔹 Interested in: Artificial Intelligence, Data Analytics, and Technology-driven Solutions.

-🔹 **Projects:**
+🔹 Projects:

-   - 🌾 **Crop Yield Prediction** - Enhancing agricultural insights with AI.
-   - 🧠 **AI Pitch Analysis** - A Flask web application that helps startups refine their pitch decks by analyzing PDFs and providing AI-driven feedback.
+🧠 AI Pitch Analysis & Deck Feedback System - A Flask-based application that analyzes pitch decks (PDFs) and provides AI-driven feedback for startups.

+💬 AI-Powered Chatbot for Web-Based Question Answering - An intelligent chatbot leveraging NLP models to answer domain-specific queries through a web interface.

-   - 💳 **Credit Card Fraud Detection Web App** - A Streamlit-based web app that classifies transactions as legitimate or fraudulent using a Logistic Regression model trained on credit card transaction data.
+💳 Credit Card Fraud Detection Web App - A Streamlit-based application that classifies transactions as legitimate or fraudulent using Logistic Regression.

-   - 📊 **Investor Match Score Predictor** - A web application that predicts match scores for investor profiles based on industries, investment stage, and location using machine learning techniques.
+📊 Investor Match Score Predictor - A web application that predicts match scores for investors based on industries, investment stage, and location using ML techniques.

+🗄️ Data Management System - A backend system designed to handle CRUD operations, authentication, and data organization using Python.

+🤝 Founder-Investor Data Matching Model - A machine learning model that matches founders with potential investors by analyzing industry focus, funding stages, and region compatibility.

-🔹 **Hackathons & Research:**
+🔹 Hackathons & Research:

-   - 🎯 Active participant in **Data Science competitions**.
+🎯 Active participant in Data Science competitions.

-   - 📊 Exploring **AI integration in analytics** for innovation.
+📊 Exploring AI integration in analytics for innovation.

-🔹 **Looking to Collaborate On:** AI-driven solutions, research projects, and innovative analytics tools.
+🔹 Looking to Collaborate On: AI-driven solutions, research projects, and innovative analytics tools.

-🔹 ⚡ **Fun Fact:** I can talk about AI and analytics for hours but still struggle with deep learning jokes! 😆
+🔹 ⚡ Fun Fact: I can talk about AI and analytics for hours but still struggle with deep learning jokes! 😆

 ---